Getting started

 pip install tortoise-orm[asyncodbc]

-The following libraries can be used as accelerators:
+The following libraries can be used to improve performance:

 • orjson: Automatically used if installed for JSON SerDes.